DimitriF/rTLC-apps/Exploratory-template.md

 ## Line plot comparison
 Works with the propolis dataset.

-Need a pixel dimension of 1063*1063.
-Single column figure for Elsevier.
+Need a pixel dimension of 100*1000.
+Single column figure for ACS.

 ```r
 hauteur<-input$hauteur.mono